SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ![alt text](/images/gce_launch_2.png "GCE Image creation 2")

-Cut and paste the following code according to your deployment configuration into the panel, replace the value of the variable `SOLACE_DOCKER_IMAGE_REFERENCE` if required to the reference from [Step 1](#step-1-optional-obtain-a-reference-to-the-docker-image-of-the-solace-pubsub-message-broker-to-be-deployed ), and replace `ADMIN_PASSWORD` with the desired password for the management `admin` user.
+Cut and paste the following code according to your deployment configuration into the panel, the value of the variable `SOLACE_DOCKER_IMAGE_REFERENCE` if required to the reference from [Step 1](#step-1-optional-obtain-a-reference-to-the-docker-image-of-the-solace-pubsub-message-broke-to-be-deployed ), and replace `ADMIN_PASSWORD` with the desired password for the management `admin` user.

 **Note:** For an HA deployment, additional environment variables are required (see the script section "Add here environment variables..." near the beginning), which is discussed below.